bootstrapworld/curriculum/lessons/Data-Science/linear-regression/langs/en-us/slides.md

 - Turn to @printable-exercise{pages/describing-relationships-1.adoc}
 - Using the language you saw on @printable-exercise{pages/regression-analysis-example.adoc}, how would you write up the findings on this page?
-- @optional for more practice, you can complete @opt-printable-exercise{pages/describing-relationships-2.adoc}
+- @optional For more practice, you can complete @opt-printable-exercise{pages/describing-relationships-2.adoc}

 <!--
 *Common Misconceptions*